piotrwest/TimeDoctorObfuscator/README.md

 * Report usage of every application as "CensoredProcess"
 * Report every window title name as "Censored Window Title"
 * Prevents computer from going to sleep
+* Reports "idle time" as working time, even with screen locked (however... the timeline will be splitted into multiple entries of the same task)

 ### Quick-Start guide
  * Run TimeDoctor, go to options->ProxySettings